May

 Publisher: Simon & Schuster, 2004

 Alighieri was a minor Florentine politician who ended up on the wrong side of Roman papal power in 1302.
 For the purpose of staying alive, he went, in essence, into hiding.
 It is no coincidence that the Divine Comedy is the story of an exile in Hell, and that it is full of political intrigue and revenge.
-Continue Reading »
+Read the rest of this entry »

 review by Brian Charles Clark